varocketry/guitar-mastery-hub/public/lessons/lesson_016_understanding_fretboard.md

 **Western music only uses 12 notes.** That's it.
 Just 12.

-Every song you've ever heard - from Bach to Beatles to BeyoncÃ© - uses some combination of these same 12 notes.
+Every song you've ever heard - from Bach to Beatles to Beyoncé - uses some combination of these same 12 notes.

 **On guitar, these 12 notes repeat in patterns** across the fretboard.